lambda-dom/class_revisions/class_revisions/components/ranger/docs/readme.md

 # A. Class changes.

 The base class's spellcasting is changed: spellcasting is gained at level 4 and on par with druids as far as casting level.
 The progression table changed to gain spells between levels 4 and 18 and the available spellbook is trimmed down.
 More precisely, the ranger's spellbook is trimmed of weapon, debuffs and elemental damage spells.
-In detail, the following spells from base SR are removed:
+The following spells from base SR are removed:

 Level 1:
 * Magical Stone